IBM/node-sdk-core/Authentication.md

 The default value of this property is `http://169.254.169.254`.
 However, if the VPC Instance Metadata Service is configured with the HTTP Secure Protocol setting (`https`), then you should configure this property to be `https://api.metadata.cloud.ibm.com`.

+- serviceVersion: (optional) The VPC Instance Metadata Service version to use.
+The default value is `2022-03-01`.
+When set to `2025-08-26`, the authenticator will use the new API paths (`/identity/v1/token` and `/identity/v1/iam_tokens`) instead of the legacy paths.

+- tokenLifetime: (optional) The lifetime (in seconds) of the instance identity token.
+The default value is `300` seconds.
+This property can only be configured programmatically (not via environment variables).

 Usage Notes:
 1. At most one of `iamProfileCrn` or `iamProfileId` may be specified.
 The specified value must map to a trusted IAM profile that has been linked to the compute resource (virtual server instance).